hapax/hapax.github.io/assets/chuzenji.md

 washed up on shore, a residue of better times. sort of encrustation along the corridors of travel between the eponymous buddhist temple and two waterfalls.

+In a sense, visiting the lake is a particularly vivid lesson